Rail Condition Monitoring Extends Service Life of Electronic Multiple Unites

 - Vibration analysis revealed that 5 units had excessive vibration levels and required an examination and possible replacement of the mountings.
 The motor bearing on one unit required re-lubrication.

-- Testing of pipe thickness using ultrasound revealed wide variation of deterioration in pipe thicknesses between the three carriages in a 3 car unit.
+- Testing of pipe thickness using ultrasound revealed a wide variation of deterioration in pipe thicknesses between the three carriages in a 3 car unit.

-Based on the analysis undertaken, and subject to satisfactory implementation of the actions recommended, there appeared to be no reason that the pneumatic systems on this fleet would not be capable of supporting a life extension as desired by the train's operator.
+Based on the analysis undertaken, and subject to the satisfactory implementation of the actions recommended, there appeared to be no reason that the pneumatic systems on this fleet would not be capable of supporting a life extension as desired by the train’s operator.